San Diego Child Custody Attorney

 - Any other relevant factors unique to the case

 In a move-away case most requests end up in going to a trial where each parent, and possibly experts, testify to provide information about the facts mentioned above.
 Move-away requests should be carefully planned and presented to the court.
-Consult an attorney at Wilkinson & Finkbeiner if you find yourself involved in such a case
+Consult a San Diego child custody attorney at Wilkinson & Finkbeiner if you find yourself involved in such a case.

 Minor’s counsel are attorneys appointed by the court to represent the interests of a child.
 They do not represent either parent, but only the child.
 In recent years, the role of minor’s counsel in family law cases has deteriorated to the point that their primary function now is to merely report to the court, in the form of a written statement, the background of the parties and children, the relationships between the parents and children, and report the children’s desires or wishes.
 In past years, minor’s counsel would report to the court extensively about the parties, the children, the homes of the parties, the relationship with each parent and so forth, and then make a written recommendation about which parent, or the parents jointly, should have custody.
 Minor’s counsel no longer make such recommendations.